tomcritchlow/SEO-MBA/course-beta.md

 The beta course format is a live cohort of 10-15 people meeting for 90 mins / week for 5 weeks.
 The structure is roughly:

-- Week 1: What is client management and why it matters
+- Week 1: **Intro**.
+What is client management and why it matters.
-- Week 2: Alignment:
+- Week 2: **Alignment**.
+How to gain alignment and manage expectations.
-- Week 3: Clarity
+- Week 3: **Clarity**.
+Clear and confident communication.
-- Week 4: Trust
+- Week 4: **Trust**.
+Building great client relationships.
-- Week 5: Example agency positioning, sales, SOW, kickoff, upsell
+- Week 5: **Application**.
+How to apply the principles in real situations: sales, SOW, project kickoff, upsells

 ## Course Schedule